Lazar Kaganovich: Early life

+Lazar Kaganovich left school at 14, to work in shoe factories and cobblers' shops.
 Around 1911, he joined the Bolshevik party (his older brother Mikhail Kaganovich had become a member in 1905).
 Early in his political career, in 1915, Kaganovich became a Communist organizer at a shoe factory where he worked.
 During the same year he was arrested and sent back to Kabany.

 Revolution and Civil War

 During March and April 1917, he served as the Chairman of the Tanners Union and as the vice-chairman of the Yuzovka Soviet.
 In May 1917, he became the leader of the military organization of Bolsheviks in Saratov, and in August 1917, he became the leader of the Polessky Committee of the Bolshevik party in Belarus.
 During the October Revolution of 1917 he led the revolt in Gomel.

 In 1918 Kaganovich acted as Commissar of the propaganda department of the Red Army.
 From May 1918 to August 1919 he was the Chairman of the Ispolkom (Committee) of the Nizhny Novgorod Governorate.
 In 1919–1920, he served as governor of the Voronezh Governorate.
 The years 1920 to 1922 he spent in Turkmenistan as one of the leaders of the Bolshevik struggle against local Muslim rebels (basmachi), and also commanding the succeeding punitive expeditions against local opposition.